nostrovia/nostrovia-show-notes/README.md

-# nostrovia-notes - This README is a template
-talking points and notes for each podcast - these are prompts to make every recording flow a bit easier and to stay consistent.

-### intro
+# Nostrovia Show Notes

+## Show Notes

+- 7 January 2023 - Gsovereignty and Bitkarrot talk about Nostr and this podcast
+- [14 January 2023](https://github.com/nostrovia/nostrovia-notes/blob/main/14-JAN-2023.md) - with @cameri and @jakany

+## About

-"Welcome to nostrovia, where we bring you the most interesting projects happening on nostr.
+Nostrovia is a podcast where we bring you the most interesting projects happening on nostr.
-I'm bitkarrot and this is gsovereignty."

-### new and notable

--insert talking points here

-### Projects of the week
-- Talk about several interesting projects this weke.

-### Guest Intro (if any)

-- intro guest
-- talk about their project
-- how did they get into nostr
-- what's next?

-### Guest Wrap up
-- insert text here

-### Notable Nostr quote of the week.
-- insert text here

-### outro

-- Okay that wraps up what we have for today.
-Til next time, stay nostrich!